Gardner Museum Heist —Blog

 Reissfelder died of an overdose, but now Geoffrey Kelly suggests that Reissfelder was actually murdered, which would make, like DiMuzio, a victim of an unsolved homicide.

-"Kerry, let's not get too driven here," the same Kurkjian who to this spring,"by necessity, Kurkjian dives deep into the underbelly," according to the Dorchester Reporter, Kurkjian replied.
+"Kerry, let's not get too driven here," the same Kurkjian who reportedly "dives deep into the underbelly of Boston’s crime syndicates of the 1980s and 1990s." according to the Dorchester Reporter.

 Kurkjian's proposal came after I had sent him an email after attending a lecture of the Gardner heist case he gave at the Weston Public library on January 20, 2016.
 We exchanged small talk briefly, but nothing about the Gardner heist, and he was not aware that I was someone he had conducted a telephone interview with about the case a year and a half earlier.